-Before coming to work for the Coordinator’s Office in July 1992, Bill spent five years in Brussels as the Special Deputy Defense Advisor to the U.S. Ambassador to NATO, William Taft.
+Before coming to work for the Coordinator’s Office in July 1992, Ambassador Taylor spent five years in Brussels as the Special Deputy Defense Advisor to the U.S. Ambassador to NATO, William Taft.
 Prior to that, Bill directed an in-house Defense Department think tank at Fort McNair in Washington, D.C.
 Earlier, he served for five years on the staff of Senator Bill Bradley; before that, he directed the Department of Energy’s Office of Emergency Preparedness.

 Ambassador Taylor is a graduate of West Point and the Harvard Kennedy School.
 He served as an infantry platoon leader and combat company commander in the U.S. Army in Vietnam and Germany.